desk and office phone setup

 For monitoring and extension in what is called "Secretarial Mode" so you can easily see if someone is on their phone so you don't interrupt them, you can use the Phone Key Map to designate the buttons, then attach the map to a ticket at help.nnu.edu.
 Our phone contractor will then enable secretarial mode on the keys you have designated.

 If you want more options for programming a key, contact the TMR (http://help.nnu.edu) for assistance.

-The Mitel phone system has a "temporary greeting" option for your voice mail.
+The Mitel phone system has a "temporary greeting" option for your voice mail, in case you want to put a greeting on your phone without deleting your regular greeting.
 To activate this option, follow these steps: